idia640/presentations/week05/PITCHME.md

 Note:

-Process by which individual pieces are bound together and stored as a coherent group.
+Chunking is as process by which individual pieces are bound together and stored as a coherent group.

-- 2-6
+Information architecture depends strongly on the notion of chunking.
+The idea is that we create cognitive representations chunks (e.g., lists) that are more easily remembered than as individual items themselves.

+Sensitivities:

+- 2-6 chunks (Miller's study and follow-ups).
+Phone numbers and date conventions are an example.
-- modality effect
+- modality effect - channel and perceptual properties have an effect
-- recall effect
+- recall effect (when you retrieve)
+- distraction effect
 - language and culture effect
 - familiarity effect